Medicare in Massachusetts

 - You’re under 65 and living with end-stage renal disease (ESRD) or Lou Gehrig’s Disease.

-There are some standard costs built in, but what you’ll pay for Medicare in Massachusetts will depend on your specific needs and the plan you choose.
-But to get you started, here are the costs you can expect to pay in 2022, especially if you’re enrolled in Original Medicare.
-These are known as premiums, copayments, coinsurance and deductibles.
+There are some standard costs built in, but what you’ll pay for Medicare in Massachusetts will depend on your specific needs.
+To get you started, here are the costs you can expect to pay in 2024 if you’re enrolled in Original Medicare.
+These include premiums, copayments, coinsurance, and deductibles.

 Premium: